mui/material-ui/docs/src/pages/customization/theme-components/theme-components.md

 # Components

 <p class="description">The `theme.components` key allows you to customize components without using wrappers.
-You can change the styles, the default props and more.</p>
+You can change the styles, the default props, and more.</p>

 ## Global style overrides